chaintree7/UE5_AbilitySystem/README.md

 ##### My Marketplace : https://www.unrealengine.com/marketplace/en-US/profile/CT+Game
 ***
 # Free components & Documen
-#### Some tool components in AbilitySystem are open source, all components are independent and can be used in any project.
+#### Some tool components in AbilitySystem are free, all components are independent and can be used in any project.

 #### Attribute System https://github.com/chaintree7/UE5-AttributeSystem